 Tagmo is the simplest and most common way to make amiibo cards, and it’s my personal favorite.
 I love Tagmo so much I’ve actually held onto the same phone for six years just to keep making amiibo cards with it, and I consider it part of the “Holy Trinity” of amiibo emulation.

-- Any Android with NFC can run it (provided there aren’t other obstacles like being a company phone)
+- Any Android with NFC can run it (provided there aren’t other obstacles like being a company-owned phone)